igridchyn/lfp_online/README.md

 Commenting: all lines, starting with *//* are ignored.

-Some parameters have default values, some are required be in the config, otherwise lfpo will report error and exit
+Some parameters have default values specified in the descriptions below.
+If no default value exists, lfp_online will report error and exit.

-Parameters can be overriden in the commandline by providing additional arguments in the form *variable_name=variable_value* after the config path
+Parameters can be overriden in the commandline by providing additional arguments in the form *variable_name=variable_value* after the config path.

+## Lists
+Part configuration is represented as list of values.
+When a name of configuration list is specified in a config file, it's values must be provided in the next line, preceded by the count of those values, for example, list pf.groups with 6 values is specified as:

+    pf.groups
+    6 0 1 0 2 0 3

+Unless specified otherwise, list indexing is 0-based, i.e. 0 refers to first element in the groups list.
+Two configuration lists are shared across processors and are specified below:

+    synchrony - list of tetrode numbers, used for synchrony detection (normally, tetrode with good yield and ideally no interneurons tetrode.nums - list of tetrode numbers in case not all tetrodes from the dump are loaded into pipeline; must correspond to number of tetrodes in tetrode config

+## Common configuration parameters
+Most configuration parameters are specific to a single processor, but these two affect functionality of the whole pipeline:

+    out.path.base - this is working directory where spike files and other files are written to and read from tetr.conf.path - path to the tetrode configuration file

-## Processors
+## Processors - definitions and configuration
 This is a (still) non-exhaustive list of available processors.

 ### BinFileReaderProcessor